link1905/system-design-101/content/docs/data-persistence/sql-database/concurrency-control.md

 ```

 Next, the `Withdrawal Transaction` tries to update the balance.
-The database detects that there is an existing predicate conflicted with the update,
+The database detects that there is an existing predicate (`AccountId = A`) conflicted with the update,
 so it aborts **the least costly transaction** (the one that has done less work),
 e.g., the `Loan Transaction`.